Visit Cusco: The Gateway to Machu Picchu

 - San Pedro Market – A vibrant local market offering fresh produce, souvenirs, and traditional Peruvian food.

-- Cusco Cathedral – A stunning cathedral with intricate artwork and religious artefacts.
+- Cusco Cathedral – A stunning cathedral with intricate artwork and religious artifacts.

 - San Blas Neighbourhood – A charming, artsy district with artisan shops and narrow cobbled streets.